Table of Contents

 Automatic Backup Software

-These programs run in the background and sense when you have changed a file.
+These programs run in the background and detect when you have changed a file.
 The file is then copied to the backup medium which might be an internal or external hard drive or leased space on the internet.

 The CFS Toolbox programs can be configured to back up the database on program exit if any changes have been made.